MichielCuijpers/voxxeddaysathens/README.md

 ### About The Contest

-**From 28 April to 19 May**, you can improve your public or private codebase while using Better Code Hub to get refactor candidates.
+**From 3 May to 19 May**, you can improve your public or private codebase while using Better Code Hub to get refactor candidates.

 **During Voxxed Days Athens** - we will announce the coders who where able to improve their codebase best by looking at their Better Code Hub badge.